 Please note, holders of the existing Cardiff Bus young persons' iff cards will not work after the holder's 19th birthday and all tickets will expire.
 You will need to apply for a 16-21 My Travel Pass.

-Children less than 5 years of age may accompany an adult fare paying customer free of charge providing they do not occupy a seat required by an adult customer.
+Up to three children under the age of 5 may accompany an adult fare paying customer or an adult in possession of a valid pass or permit (including a concessionary pass) free of charge providing they do not occupy a seat required by an adult customer.

 Unaccompanied children under 5 will be charged at the appropriate youth fare for the journey being made.